kevin-tolentino/kevin-tolentino/README.md

 #### Current Mood: Excited 😃

 ## 💬 About Me
-Hi there! 👋 My name is Kevin Tolentino, and I'm an AWS Support Engineer currently working at [VoiceFoundry](https://voicefoundry.com/).
-I specialize in Call Center integration with Amazon Connect and Salesforce.
-In the past I was a full stack software engineer interning at [Compassion International](https://www.compassion.com/) and  [Restvo](https://angel.co/company/restvo).
+Hi there! 👋 My name is Kevin Tolentino, and I'm a software developer at [Compassion International](https://www.compassion.com/) working on Android mobile development 🤖.

+I specialize in React, and currently am learning Kotlin for Mobile Development.
+In the past I've worked as an AWS Support Engineer at [VoiceFoundry](https://voicefoundry.com/), as well as a full stack software engineer interning at [Compassion International](https://www.compassion.com/) and  [Restvo](https://angel.co/company/restvo).
+Fun work items I've conducted in the past are Call Center integrations with Amazon Connect and Salesforce.

 I'm passionate about supporting and developing web applications that enable others to foster intentionality.

 Outside of coding, you'll find me watching a good anime or spending quality time with family and friends.
 I am your supporter, your helper, and your friend.
 I look forward to connecting with you!